Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 Table x presents the growth in cycling in the top 5 and bottom 5 areas in terms of absolute shift in the proportion of people cycling to work.
-It is noticeable that while 4 of the top 5 received large funding grants between 2001 and 2011 from the CDT initiative, none of the bottom 5 did.
+It is noticeable that while 4 of the top 5 received central government funding between 2001 and 2011 from the CDT initiative, none of the bottom 5 did.
-(Oxford is conspicuously missing from the list of CDT beneficiaries, which led some cycle campaigners to accuse the local council of failing to properly maintain the city's existing cycle infrastructure ([Horne, 2008](http://www.oxfordmail.co.uk/news/2296153.print/)).)
+(Oxford is conspicuously missing from the list of CDT beneficiaries, and some cycle campaigners have accused the local council of failing to properly maintain the city's existing cycle infrastructure ([Horne, 2008](http://www.oxfordmail.co.uk/news/2296153.print/)).)
-This suggests that, in addition to funding helping to increase the rate of cycling, it can also serve to maintain it and prevent it from falling in areas that have an already high rate of cycling.
+This suggests that, in addition to investment helping to increase the rate of cycling, it can also serve to maintain it and prevent declines in areas that have an already high rate of cycling.

 Table x: Statistics on cycle commuting from the top 5 and bottom 5 local authorities in